 I will give you two freebies (no questions asked).
-These two excused absences CANNOT be used on the following days: exam reviews and exams, group project work sessions, presentations, and hotel site visit.
-After that, 5 points of the 50 points for attendance and participation will be lost for each day missed.
+These two excused absences CANNOT be used on the following days: exam reviews and exams, quizzes, group project work sessions, your presentations (including others' group project presentations), and hotel site visit.
+After that, 10 points of the 50 points for attendance and participation will be lost for each day missed.
 Each missing class will result in 10 points off of your total grade points after your loss of all 50 points of your attendance and participation grade.
+Also be advised that beyond any specific grading point penalties for unexcused absence or habitual tardiness, the instructor may issue "F" grade if, after written warning, the student's absence or tardiness continues at a level of that constitutes "non-participation".

-The only acceptable reasons for missing class are the same as those of the exam (so, use freebies wisely 2).
+The only acceptable reasons for missing class are the same as those of the exam (so, use freebies wisely 3).
 Students missing class due to severe illness and family emergency should contact the instructor ahead of time and provide him with verification document.
 No points can be made up for an absence.
 If a student comes to a class more than 15 minutes late, s/he will be considered absent for that class.
 In the case that a student comes to a class less than 15 minutes late but shows a consistent pattern of being late (3 and more times), being late 3 times will equal one absence.